rnielikki/Patapon-Info/pac/_build/md/startintroevent.md

 # startIntroEvent

-Mark the countdown as performable.
+Mark the countdown as performable between story.
 This sets only flag, and [multi_battleGoAHead](./multi_battlegoahead.md) after this is required for countdown.

+This does nothing with real multi countdown.

 ## Code Information